microsoft/RTVS-docs/index.md

 devenv.exe /ResetSettings
 ```

+**Q. What is the recommended `.gitignore` settings for an RTVS project?**

+A. Gitub maintains a master repository of recommended `.gitignore` files.
+You
+can see it here: [R .gitignore](https://github.com/github/gitignore/blob/master/R.gitignore)

 ## Feedback

 We're looking for your feedback!
 Please use the R Tools / Feedback menu to send